TechnoX/rcj-rescue-scoring/README.md

 bower install
 node server.js
 ```
+It is important that MongoDB is running!
+This can be achieved by typing `mongod` in another terminal.
+Sometimes it has to be executed as superuser.

 After that, the server should run on your local machine, accessible at `localhost:3000`.
 You can log in as an administrator with the user/password combination
 ```
 admin